MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 The valid values are as follows:

+- `Break` Enters the debugger at an occurrence of the `Write-Progress` command.
 - `Stop`: Doesn't display the progress bar.
 Instead, it displays an error message and stops executing.
 - `Inquire`: Doesn't display the progress bar.
 Prompts for permission to